ivn-maria/Modern-DevOps-Practices-Project/README.md

 ## Used Practices

 1. Phases of SDLC
-Software delelopment lifestyle phases are integrated into the project and
+Software development lifestyle phases are integrated into the project and
 include: plan, code, build, test, release, deploy, operate, monitor.
 2. Source control
-The project is build within this git repository, using branching, commits, workflows and others.
+The project is built within this git repository, using branching, commits, workflows and others.
 3. Branching strategies
 They are used for organized development with bug-free code.